alfski/ViewSyncEffect/README.md

 viewSyncEffect.render( scene, camera );
 ```

-FYI when reading the examples, I tend to comment with `// Alf` the major changes.
+FYI when reading the examples, I tend to comment with `// Alf` the major changes from the initial code.

 ##How to use/implement these demo's

 Place `ViewSyncEffect.js`, `lglion.html` and `lgpompei.html` in the /examples/ folder of an existing potree distribution.
-See [potree.org](http://potree.org/)
+See [potree.org](http://potree.org/).

 Change websocket server in `ViewSyncEffect.js` from `ws://192.168.0.233:3000/relay` to the URI of your websocket relay/echo service.
-Any simple websocket echo server will do the job.
-I have one in Perl. 'coz I'm oldskool.
+Any simple websocket echo server will do the job. 'coz I'm oldskool I wrote one in Perl.

 ##How to launch the app examples